What It’s Like To Starve.

 It took about 5 months for me to lose 70 pounds of body fat then muscle mass.

 I believe it was April 2020 when my stomach stopped working altogether because the pyloric sphincter at the duodenum end of the stomach was scarred shut.
 Food could not get into the bowel to be digested from the stomach.
+And bear in mind – neither could water.
+It’s not just starvation – it’s dehydration as well.

 If I recall, it took about 2 weeks for the hunger pangs to stop altogether.
 At this point, the body starts eating itself to survive.
 Yes, your body will literally kill you to stay alive.
 The pain and stress that eventually comes from starvation isn’t pretty either.